schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 }
 ```

-This test scenario queries the `AddressService` by passing different query values, and expects the response to be sucessfull.
-The system was stressed up until the point it started to fail, it happened when the simulation reached 100 users per second.
+The system was loaded up until the point it started to fail.
+It happened when the simulation reached 100 users per second.
 You can see at the image below that roughly 3% of all requests failed with 500 status code.

 ![Address Load Test 1](/assets/imgs/ai-servless-address-load-test-1.png)

-Also, in terms of performance perceived by the user, it can be seeing at the graph below that 95% of all requests stayed under 700ms to get a response from the server (including network round-trips between Portugal and Ireland).
+The graph below shows that 95% of all requests took less than 700ms to get a response from the server (including network round-trips between Portugal and Ireland).
-Lambda functions take some time to start responding requests, it's known as cold-start issue, it can be seeing at the beginning of the graph where there's a small spike on the response times.
+Lambda functions take some time to start responding requests, this issue is known as cold-start issue.
+We can see the cold-start by looking at the beginning of the graph where there's a small spike on the response times.

 ![Address Load Test 2](/assets/imgs/ai-servless-address-load-test-2.png)

-The failed requests observed above were probably affected by the Throttling applied during the simulation (the graph below shows around 180 throttles).
+The failed requests observed above were probably affected by the Throttling applied during the simulation (the following graph shows around 180 throttles).
-Looking at the "Response Time Distribution" at the graph above it can be seeing that it takes less than 200ms to fail a request, that's coherent with the throttling type of error where the request is blocked off before getting to the back-end service.
+The "Response Time Distribution" at the previous graph shows that it takes less than 200ms to fail a request, that's coherent with the throttling type of error when a request fails before getting to the back-end service.
-In terms of resources consumption it can be seeing that around 50 lambda functions were instantiated to hold the load.
+In terms of resources consumption we can see that around 50 lambda functions instantiated to hold the load.
-It reasons with the observed time of ~600ms, as within each second we have 100 users making requests to the back-end, it takes roughly one lambda function to respond two users.
+It reasons with the observed time of ~600ms where within each second we have 100 users making requests to the back-end, and therefore it takes roughly one lambda function to respond two users.

 ![Address Load Test 3](/assets/imgs/ai-servless-address-load-test-3.png)